chintogtokh/docker-for-dev/README.md

-# Docker for dev
+# Docker for Dev

 This is a simple dev environment using `docker-compose`.
-Essentially, it creates a nginx proxy that handles HTTPS and domain names and all that sorta stuff.
+Essentially, it's a preconfigured jwilder/nginx-proxy that handles HTTPS and domain names and all that sorta stuff.
 Note that this is based on a Windows 10 environment.

-# Requirements
+# Prerequisites

 1. [Docker CE for Windows](https://docs.docker.com/docker-for-windows/install/)
 2. [Git Bash for Windows](https://gitforwindows.org/)

+# Assumptions
+* Windows 10
+* Chrome as browser
+* Use Git Bash in Admin mode

 # Setup